Chapter 18.185

 18.185.070 Affordable housing agreements.

-A. Any project subject to the inclusionary housing requirements of CDC 18.185.040 or utilizing the density bonus or development incentives of CDC 18.185.050 and 18.185.060 shall require the applicant to enter into an affordable housing agreement.
-The form and contents of the agreement shall be consistent with the provisions of Sections 65864 to 65869 of the California Government Code and shall be subject to review by the city attorney in consultation with the planning division.
-Affordable housing agreements shall be recorded against the property in order to ensure implementation of the requirements of this chapter.
+A. Any project subject to the inclusionary housing requirements of CDC 18.185.040 or utilizing the density bonus or development incentives of CDC 18.185.050 or 18.185.060 shall require the developer to enter into an affordable housing agreement.
+The form and contents of the agreement shall be consistent with the provisions of Sections 65864 to 65869 of the California Government Code and shall be subject to review by the city attorney in consultation with the community development department.
+Affordable housing agreements shall be recorded against the property prior to the issuance of building permits in order to ensure implementation of the requirements of this chapter.

 B. The agreement shall include, but is not limited to, the following: